sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 sitespeed.io [options] <url>/<file>

 Browser
   --browsertime.browser, -b, --browser                         Choose which Browser to use when you test.              [choices: "chrome", "firefox"] [default: "chrome"]
   --browsertime.iterations, -n                                 How many times you want to test each page                                                     [default: 3]
-  --browsertime.delay                                          Delay between runs, in milliseconds                                                           [number] [default: 0]
   --browsertime.connectivity.profile, -c, --connectivity       The connectivity profile.
-Default connectivity engine is tsproxy
                                                                                [choices: "3g", "3gfast", "3gslow", "2g", "cable", "native", "custom"] [default: "native"]
-  --browsertime.connectivity.downstreamKbps, --downstreamKbps  This option requires --connectivity.profile be set to "custom".
+  --browsertime.connectivity.downstreamKbps, --downstreamKbps  This option requires --connectivity be set to "custom".
-  --browsertime.connectivity.upstreamKbps, --upstreamKbps      This option requires --connectivity.profile be set to "custom".
+  --browsertime.connectivity.upstreamKbps, --upstreamKbps      This option requires --connectivity be set to "custom".
-  --browsertime.connectivity.latency, --latency                This option requires --connectivity.profile be set to "custom".
+  --browsertime.connectivity.latency, --latency                This option requires --connectivity be set to "custom".
-  --browsertime.connectivity.tsproxy.port                      The port used for ts proxy                                                                          [default: 1080]
+  --browsertime.connectivity.tsproxy.port                      The port used for TSProxy                                                                  [default: 1080]
   --browsertime.connectivity.engine                            The engine for connectivity.
-Tsproxy needs Python 2.7.
-TC needs tc, modprobe and ip installed to work.
-Running tc
+TSProxy needs Python 2.7.
+TC (Linux Traffic Control) needs tc work.
+If you
-                                                               inside Docker needs modprobe to run outside the container.          [choices: "tc", "tsproxy"] [default: "tsproxy"]
+                                                               run inside Docker use tc.                                  [choices: "tc", "tsproxy"] [default: "tsproxy"]
+  --browsertime.pageCompleteCheck                              Supply a Javascript that decides when the browser is finished loading the page and can start to collect
-  --browsertime.pageCompleteCheck                              Javascript snippet is repeatedly queried to see if page has completed loading (indicated by the script returning
+                                                               metrics.
+The Javascript snippet is repeatedly queried to see if page has completed loading (indicated by the script returning true).
+Use it to fetch timings happening after the loadEventEnd.
-                                                               true)
-  --browsertime.script, --script                               Add custom Javascript to run on page (that returns a number).
-Note that --script can be passed multiple times if
+  --browsertime.script, --script                               Add custom Javascript that collect metrics and run after the page has finished loading.
+Note that --script
-                                                               you want to collect multiple metrics.
+                                                               can be passed multiple times if you want to collect multiple metrics.
 The metrics will automatically be pushed to the summary/detailed summary and each individual page + sent to Graphite/InfluxDB.
   --browsertime.selenium.url                                   Configure the path to the Selenium server when fetching timings using browsers.
-If not configured the supplied
+If not configured the
-                                                               NodeJS/Selenium version is used.
+                                                               supplied NodeJS/Selenium version is used.
-  --browsertime.viewPort                                       The view port, the page viewport size WidthxHeight like 400x300                               [default: "1366x708"]
+  --browsertime.viewPort                                       The browser view port size WidthxHeight like 400x300                                 [default: "1366x708"]
-  --browsertime.userAgent                                      The full User Agent string, defaults to the user agent used by the browsertime.browser option.
+  --browsertime.userAgent                                      The full User Agent string, defaults to the User Agent used by the browsertime.browser option.
-  --browsertime.preScript, --preScript                         Task(s) to run before you test your URL (use it for login etc).
-Note that --preScript can be passed multiple times.
+  --browsertime.preScript, --preScript                         Selenium script(s) to run before you test your URL (use it for login, warm the cache, etc).
+Note that
+                                                               --preScript can be passed multiple times.
-  --browsertime.postScript, --postScript                       Path to JS file for any postTasks that need to be executed.
+  --browsertime.postScript, --postScript                       Selenium script(s) to run after you test your URL (use it for logout etc).
+Note that --postScript can be
+                                                               passed multiple times.
+  --browsertime.delay                                          Delay between runs, in milliseconds.
+Use it if your web server needs to rest between runs :)
+  --browsertime.speedIndex, --speedIndex                       Calculate SpeedIndex.
+Requires FFMpeg and python dependencies                                    [boolean]
+  --browsertime.video, --video                                 Record a video.
+Requires FFMpeg to be installed                                                  [boolean]

 Crawler
   --crawler.depth, -d     How deep to crawl (1=only one page, 2=include links from first page, etc.)